vabs/money-tracker/README.md

 - **6 Pastel Themes**: Switch between beautiful pastel color themes with icon-based selection
 - **Export/Import**: Download your transaction data and sync across deployments
 - **localStorage Persistence**: Your changes persist across browser sessions
-- **Configurable**: Set initial amount, interest rate, and start date via configuration file
+- **Independent Configurations**: Each profile has its own initial amount, interest rate, and start date
 - **Static & Fast**: No backend required, perfect for GitHub Pages
 - **Responsive**: Works beautifully on desktop and mobile